Frank Stella in Morro Castle

 ¾ scale reproduction by Patrick LeMieux.

-Frank Stella in Morro Castle (2008) places the artist's figure within one of his earliest black paintings now transformed into a top-down arcade game.
+Frank Stella in Morro Castle (2008) places the artist's figure within his inaugural "Black Painting" now transformed into a top-down arcade game.
 Photographs shot by Hollis Frampton in Frank Stella's studio during the creation of Morro Castle (1958) animate the avatar of the artist.
-The painting's twenty-five black stripes fuse into a single labyrinthine pathway while two divergent stairways convert the nonrepresentational marks into the very castle suggested by the title.
-Controlling Stella, the player must slowly trace the path pioneered by the artist's brush in order to reach either staircase.
-Arriving at the finish, Stella's figure ascends or descends only to reappear from the opposing stair.
+The painting's twenty-five black stripes fuse into a single labyrinthine pathway while two divergent stairways convert the nonrepresentational marks into the very castle (or apartment building, or cruise ship) suggested by the title.
+As Stella, the player must slowly trace the path pioneered by the artist's brush in order to reach either staircase.
+Working as a housepainter at the time, Stella adapted the job's ethos to his art practice, designing the "Black Paintings" to be "finished" as quickly and efficiently as possible.
+Like the arbitrary goals necessary to complete most videogames, the player might choose to pilot the painter to the far stairway.
+After finally arriving at the "finish," Stella's figure ascends or descends only to reappear from the opposing stair.
 The scoreboard in the bottom right corner tallies as one vertically traverses a stack of two dimensional floors in this castle of infinite height and depth.

 Play the Game